igilnoy/treenity/README.md

 #### combineClickProps

 In case you want to trigger both selected and expanded state together you can use the following helper function

 ```javascript
 const { getExpandedProps, getSelectedProps } = props;
 const onClick = useCallback(() => combineClickProps({ getExpandedProps, getSelectedProps })(), [getExpandedProps, getSelectedProps]);
 ```

 ## Sections

 Sections is a way to add to each item header and footer since sometimes you will want to add extra information around your item which are not part of the data structure - for example you will wanna add a pagination part inside of each item.
 The header will be displayed on top of the item and the footer at the bottom of the item - you can use both.

-In order to view the section you will need to define on each item `itemHeader` and `itemFooter` params.
+In order to view the section you will need to define for each item `itemHeader` and `itemFooter` params.

 For example: